 The complaint alleged that promulgating these rules is nondiscretionary—in other words, the FDA cannot decide to forego implementing a rule requiring graphic health warnings on packages of tobacco products.
 The plaintiffs further asserted that there is extensive scientific evidence supporting the positive impact of graphic health warnings on public health (indeed, Plaintiffs said such evidence existed to support the agency’s original rules in 2011).
 Thus, Plaintiffs sought a declaration that FDA “unlawfully withheld” or “unreasonably delayed” promulgating the final rule and requested the court compel the FDA to begin expedited rulemaking procedures to implement the graphic warnings requirement by the FSPTCA.

 One month later, the FDA filed its expedited schedule reflecting anticipated adoption of new labels in May of 2021.
 Plaintiffs were not satisfied with FDA’s new proposed timeline, and immediately filed a response urging the court to reject this timeline and issue an order requiring a final rule be submitted for publication in the Federal Register by January 31, 2020.
 In a ruling issued on March 5, 2019, the District Court rejected FDA’s timeline, instead ordering FDA to issue a final rule by March 15, 2020.
 The judge reasoned that FDA’s timeline went past Congress’ two-year window to enact a new rule and would further delay a process that that began more than eight years ago.
 While the FDA appealed the court order on May 20, 2019, the agency also filed proposed health warnings and graphics on August 15, 2019.
-The agency is therefore on track to file a rule finalizing these warnings by March 15, 2020, despite the ongoing appeal process.
+The agency published a final rule on March 17, 2020.